 Minimizes Pressure Ulcers

-This is the percentage of patients that suffered from a pressure ulcer.
-Pressure ulcers are damage to the skin resulting from remaining in the same position for an excessive period of time.
+This indicates the percent of patients that sustained a pressure ulcer.
+Pressure ulcers are damage to the skin due to staying in the same position for an excessive period of time.

 Minimizes Serious Falls